My Node.js API Was Slow. Here's What Actually Helped.

 Should have done this from the start.

-What Didn't Help
+What Did Not Help

 Current State